 Calls to Action.
-Over the past several years, especially following the terrorist attacks on the World Trade Centers and the Pentagon and the subsequent anthrax attacks utilizing the United States (US) postal system, there have been increasing calls to consider the possibility that new information from life sciences research could be subverted for malevolent purposes, and to institute new biosecurity measures to minimize this risk.
+Over the past several years, especially following the terrorist attacks of September 11, 2001 and the subsequent anthrax attacks utilizing the U.S. Postal Service over the course of several weeks beginning on September 18, 2001, there have been increasing calls to consider the possibility that new information from life sciences research could be subverted for malevolent purposes and to institute new biosecurity measures to minimize this risk.